syscoin-core/syscoincore.org/_posts/en/posts/2015-12-23-capacity-increases-faq.md

 ## Segregated witness still sounds complicated.
 Why not simply raise the maximum block size?  {#size-bump}

-There's a [single line of code][max_block_size] in Bitcoin Core that says the maximum block size is 1,000,000 bytes (1 MB).
+There's a [single line of code][max_block_size] in Syscoin Core that says the maximum block size is 1,000,000 bytes (1 MB).
 The simplest code modification would be a hard fork to update that line to say, for example, 2,000,000 bytes (2 MB).

 However, hard forks are anything but simple: